noodlehaus/dispatch/README.md

 For Dispatch to work with layouts, views and partials, you need three settings:

 * `dispatch.views` - where to find all the views
-* `dispatch.layout` - the layout file to use (without .html.php) from the views path
+* `dispatch.layout` - the layout file to use (without .html.php)
 * your layout, views and partials should end with `.html.php`

 The layout file you specify needs to contain a call to `content()`.
 This will plug in the contents of your view into your layout file.

 ```php
 <!DOCTYPE html>